 Consider volunteering as a Long-Term Care Ombudsman!
 Ombudsmen advocate for the rights of residents of nursing and assisted living facilities.
 They also help residents resolve conflicts and improve their quality of life.

-- See a position description.
+- Read a position description.

-- See frequently asked questions and answers.
+- Read frequently asked questions.

 - Go to Long-Term Care Ombudsman Volunteers Tell It Like It Is to read what volunteers have said.